bsilverthorn/maccarone/README.md

 ### Core concepts

 Maccarone is a Python [preprocessor](https://en.wikipedia.org/wiki/Preprocessor).
-It transforms Python + English source code (what you write) into pure Python (what the interpreter runs).
+It transforms Python-and-English source code (what you write) into pure Python (what the interpreter runs).

 Preprocessing can happen _ahead of time_, in an explicit build step, or _just in time_, during import: